londoncalling/londoncalling.github.io/_pages/portfolio.md

 ## Abstract

-Senior Technical Writer and Content Designer with 15+ years of experience delivering developer documentation ( Kafka, Docker, Palantir, and more).
+Senior Technical Writer and Content Designer with 15+ years of experience delivering developer documentation (Apache Kafka, Confluent, Docker, Palantir, and more).
 Proven ability to leverage and document generative AI/LLM tools to support content development and source code validation.
 Seeking to drive  content strategy, information architecture, and user-centered design for a high-growth AI/ML product.

 #### AI/ML Expertise & Tools